swt30/thesis/chapters/02-eos/02-eos.md

 - Quantum molecular dynamics simulations from first principles;

-- Complicated empirical analytic prescriptions, such as the work of the International Association for the Properties of Water and Steam (IAPWS) or the US national laboratory databases such as like ANEOS and SESAME, plus tables of values taken from these; and
+- Complicated empirical analytic prescriptions, such as the work of the International Association for the Properties of Water and Steam (IAPWS) or the US national laboratory databases such as ANEOS and SESAME, plus tables of values taken from these; and

 - Fully experimental data sets generated from shock wave compression or diamond anvil experiments.